White House tennis court: Nancy Reagan Drug Abuse Fund celebrity exhibitions

 Participants in the 1986 tournament included tennis player Stan Smith and Ashok and Vijay Amritraj, actors Chuck Norris and Stephanie Zimbalist, and basketball player Julius Erving and football player Herschel Walker.
-Mr T was an umpire.
+Mr. T was an umpire.

 Basketball court

 Basketball lines were drawn and baskets added so it could be used as a basketball court during the presidency of Barack Obama in 2009.
-Obama celebrated his 50th birthday with a game of basketball on the court organised by his friends and his aide Reggie Love.
+Obama celebrated his 50th birthday with a game of basketball on the court organized by his friends and his aide Reggie Love.
 The game featured the NBA and WNBA players Shane Battier, LeBron James, Magic Johnson, Maya Moore, Alonzo Mourning, Joakim Noah, Chris Paul and Derrick Rose in addition to Obama's friends from high school.
 Kobe Bryant and Bill Russell were spectators.